 When I hear this kind of wording, I am so surprised.
 It is difficult to understand that a highly educated professional does not see the contradiction in his words.
 Many companies all over the world work on ‘Diversity & Inclusion’, also called D&I: it is like a twin set, one can’t be there without the other and they strengthen each other.

 Of course every organisation has its own responsabilities.
 If this is how a national government organisation wants to prepare for the future, so be it.
-In my company Seba we see that in most organisations diversity in one way or the other is still on the agenda.
+In my company Seba we notice that in most organisations diversity is still on the agenda, somehow, one way or the other .
 Although the crisis continues, most organisations expect a war for talent in the very near future and they see diversity as a future theme that might make the difference.
 We support those organisations.
-Commercial diversity management means that we go where the opportunities are.
+Being a company in the field of diversity management means that we go where the opportunities are.

-However, as a Dutch citizen, I like my government organisations to be the best.
+However, as a Dutch citizen, I hope that ‘my’ governmental organisations will be the best.
 The challenge they face for the future is enormous and they will need the best talents to perform.
 What a pity to do that in ‘inclusive’ organisations where diversity is taboo…